ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Cheatsheet_Links/0xsry_OSCP_Checklist.md

 > I am not keeping track of current guidelines related to those tools.
 For that I want to point out that I am not responsible if anybody uses a tool without double checking the latest exam restrictions and fails the exam.
 > Inform yourself before taking the exam!

-> [!Another IMPORTANT Thing]
+> [!Another Important Thing]
-> I have copied this chectsheet from 0xsry0 and decided to add things on my own.
-So this cheatsheet has everything that 0xsry0 added plus some of the things that I have added by myself.
+> I have copied this original cheatsheet and added things from my side to make my life easy for the upcoming OSCP exam.

 Also here are two more important resources you should check out before you take the exam.